yalohi/SimplyMeet/README.md

 SimplyMeet is licensed under the [**AGPLv3**](LICENSE) free software license.

 ## Joining our list of communities
-If you want your own community listed on [**simplymeet.app**](https://simplymeet.app/) hop onto our Matrix or Discord server and send me a message with a link to your project, a short description and proof of ownership.
+If you want your own community listed on [**simplymeet.app**](https://simplymeet.app/), hop onto our Matrix or Discord server and send me (yalohi) a message with a link to your project, a short description and proof of ownership.

 ## Donate
 If you want to support the development of this project, consider sending a small donation via one of the following ways.
-All your support is greatly appreciated.
+Your support is greatly appreciated.
 Thank you!

 * <img src="./SimplyMeetWasm/wwwroot/img/xmr.svg" width="16" /> Monero (XMR)
 * 84hvN7KcxxxCXpA8uNLvX3itFYZ2p6TNyDckP23E77FNMLSHcAa4cRH2K1YXnhNi9cc3XBB34nVHVZUVpM9Buu3oRz5A2LE